selap91/Tacotron2/README.md

 - Step 6: Calculate the score, alignments and attention.

 #
-So many reference from https://github.com/Rayhane-mamah/Tacotron-2
+So many references from https://github.com/Rayhane-mamah/Tacotron-2